Miit0s/Pokenjmin-Bot-Plus/README.txt

 HOW TO EXPORT:

 Since the preview system that uses SVG is a bit hasardous and cause loss to the file, we reccomend you make the export using photoshop directly.
-To export, you'll need a Windows computer with Python 3.12 or upper installed, Photoshop 2020 installed, and Inkscape installed and in PATH (you can either add it manually, or use Chocolatey (https://community.chocolatey.org/packages/InkScape) to install Inkscape which will automaticly add it to path).
+To export, you'll need a Windows computer with Python 3.12 or upper installed, Photoshop 2020 installed, WSL installed, and Inkscape installed on the WSL
+For a time we used the native Windows' Inkscape but the font management was different and it would cause discrepency between the previews and final exports

 For that, use /export_all with the format parameter as JSON.